morpho-org/vault-v2/README.md

 A Morpho Market V2 adapter will be released together with Market V2.

-IDs of Morpho V1 lending markets could be for example the tuple `(CollateralToken, LLTV, Oracle)` and `CollateralToken` alone.
+The ids of Morpho V1 lending markets could be for example the tuple `(CollateralToken, LLTV, Oracle)` and `CollateralToken` alone.
 A vault could be setup to enforce the following caps:

 - `(stETH, 86%, Chainlink)`: 10M